 |---|---|

-| Ultrasonic Testing | Finds inside problems that you cannot see on the surface. |
+| Ultrasonic Testing | Detects internal discontinuities (where required by spec/customer) that you cannot see at the surface. |

 Flange material certificate basics